Wildlife

 But then, you see a deer running down the street with a long Red Yucca bloom hanging out of its mouth!
 And you notice that they destroyed your new "deer-resistant" annuals!
 Meanwhile, a litter of squirrels was just born in your attic.
 You should take comfort in knowing that the stuffing from your outdoor furniture is helping to keep them warm.

 Well, at least you have your lawn!
 Oh, how we love our lawns here in Texas.
 While admiring your new zoysia grass that was just top-dressed and is really greening up, you notice that it has holes dug all in it with torn-up grass everywhere!
 What's going on?
-An armadillo has just paid you a visit, yay.
+An armadillo has just visited you, yay.

 So, yeah,...gotta love the wildlife here!